 3.4.
 Workstation configurations or build standards defined by the IT Department in alignment with Information Security policies are required to be followed.
 Change of definitions is only allowed by the IT Department, or authorized parties who have been specifically granted administrator access.

 3.5.
 A security review and approval of all software shall be completed prior to production release.
 The review shall be based on system criticality and data type.
 Free, shareware, and open source software as well as software as a service (SaaS) shall be reviewed as well.

 3.6.
-Software that is end-of-life and no longer supported is considered unauthorized software, and shall be addressed as defined by the Authorized Software Policy.
+Software that is end-of-life and no longer supported is considered unauthorized software.

 4.1.
 Physical security of computer equipment shall conform to recognized loss prevention guidelines.